 Depending on your situation this can be very straightforward or very complicated!
 I’ve known very extended families who all get on perfectly and much less complicated arrangements that turn out much more difficult.
 I always ask my couples if there are any family situations I should know about.
 I’m not just being nosey!
 If your parents don’t get along very well it’s awkward if I call them for photos together.
 Talk to your photographer and work out a plan for family photos.
 If you can, let your parents know what the plan is and talk it through.
 It will make everyone much more comfortable if they know what to expect.

-For your parents it’s often an emotional day and sometimes they are quite nervous.
+For your parents, it’s often an emotional day and sometimes they are quite nervous.
 It can help to give them clear jobs and let them know exactly what to expect.
 Make sure they don’t take on too much though.
 Mums in particular have a tendency to run themselves ragged.
 Look out for family members who are on the periphery and don’t really know what to do with themselves.
-Mother’s of the groom and step-parents can feel a bit lost.
+Mothers of the groom and step-parents can feel a bit lost.
 They want to be helpful but they don’t want to intrude and it can leave them hanging.
 Make sure they know what is or isn’t expected of them and assign them a task if they want to help.

-Don’t feel you you have to invite children though if there are none that you are close to.
-They will talk during the service, run around on the dance floor and won’t eat what everyone else is having.
+Don’t feel you have to invite children though if there are none that you are close to.
+They will talk during the service, run around on the dance floor, and won’t eat what everyone else is having.
 You either love all that chaos or would feel much better without it.
 It’s totally up to you.

-Sorting out a seating plan can feel like organising a World Trade Summit.
+Sorting out a seating plan can feel like organizing a World Trade Summit.
 Remember that there are no rules nowadays.
-Traditional would be to have both sets of parents and your maid of honour and best man on the top table.
+Traditional would be to have both sets of parents and your maid of honor and best man on the top table.
 But if that won’t work then there are lots of other options.
 You could have just your bridesmaids and groomsmen on your table and sit parents with your families.
-Or one of my favourites is to have a sweetheart table for just the two of you and then everyone else wherever you like.
+Or one of my favorites is to have a sweetheart table for just the two of you and then everyone else wherever you like.
 That seems to work really well and you can decorate the sweetheart table to make it extra special.

 Finally, remember to talk to your photographer and let them know what and who is important to you.
 It can even be a good idea to send your photographer some pictures so they know who they are looking for.
 It always makes my job easier if I know right from the beginning of the day who the important people are so I can get more images of them.
 Talk to your family.
 You don’t want to get too bossy but make sure there is a plan and that everyone knows what is going on.
-Lastly relax.
+Lastly, relax.
 You can make perfect arrangements but you can’t force people to enjoy themselves.
 Remember that it’s your day and everyone who loves you will be happy for you, so enjoy it.